pagopa/dx/decisions/0005-we-use-yarn-with-pnp.md

-# Use yarn with Plug'n'Play
+# We use yarn with Plug'n'Play

 Date: 2024-04-15